Financial Wellness. Financial wellness is a staple of long-term addiction recovery. Let’s all face it, everybody needs well-managed finances.

 How To Get Out Of Debt

 If you have hit rock bottom in the finance department, have hope.
-People have been in your same position and managed to come out on top.
+People have been in the same position and managed to come out on top.

-- Make a list of your debts.
+- Make a List of your Debts.
 The first step toward becoming debt-free is understanding exactly how much you owe.
 Make a list of how much you will need to pay per month to get out of debt in three years.

-- Lower your interest rates.
+- Lower your Interest Rates.
 Credit card and loan interest rates can keep you trapped in debt for longer than is necessary.
 Apply for a no-interest-rate balance transfer credit card, or call your bank to ask about lower interest rates.
 Consider debt consolidation or loan refinancing as well.

-- Plan your debt-free strategy.
+- Plan your Debt-Free Strategy.
 Do not spend any more money you do not have.
 Commit to not using your credit cards.
 Allot some of your income each month to paying at least the minimum amounts on your debts.
 Put as much as you can toward your debts each month to pay them off faster and save on interest rates.

 Achieving Financial Wellness For Life

-Think about your current occupation and consider a change in workplace.
+Think about your current occupation and consider a change in the workplace.
 Stay on top of your account balances, spending, and debt payments.
 Open a savings account once you are in a financial position to do so, to start planning for your future.